Egypt Vacation: Itinerary Ideas for 8 Days

 We had chosen to do the optional hot-air balloon ride excursion, so it was another early morning.
 We were up at 3am and went from van to boat to bus to car to arrive at the balloon launching point for sunrise.

-Next on the agenda was a visit to the MASSIVE complex of Karnak Temple.
-The intact paint and architectural skill behind the 4,000 year old obelisks there is honestly mind blowing.
-The whole complex is physically huge, and gives you a small insight into what life in ancient Egypt would have been like during its prime.
+Next was a visit to the MASSIVE complex of Karnak Temple.
+The intact paint and architectural skill behind the 4,000 year old obelisks there is mind blowing.
+The whole complex is physically huge, and gives you a small insight into what life in ancient Egypt was like during its prime.

 Day 7: CAIRO (Souks, Churches, Mosques & Museums)

 We next visited a famous Coptic Christian church.
 I was nervous about this as there have been a string of recent terror attacks in Egypt targeting members of this religion.
-I talked with our guide, and he assured me it would be fine.
 However, the security at the site was surprisingly relaxed given the situation.
-We toured The Hanging Church, a 3rd century Coptic church built on top of ancient Roman ruins.
+We toured The Hanging Church, a 3rd century Coptic church built on top of ancient Roman ruins. hanging church, coptic egypt, cairo

 Next was a visit to the most well known mosque in Cairo, the Mosque of Muhammad Ali.
 Us ladies had to cover up, remove our shoes, and wrap up in head scarfs or full body coverings (read my other post for advice on how to dress in Egypt).
 It trapped in the heat, and I was miserably sweating.
 I don’t know how the locals do it!
 The inside of the mosque was beautiful, and the view of the pyramids enveloped in smog from the city was a memorable sight to see.

-From there we all went to the alleyway maze of souvenir shops known as “The Souk”.
-There, we had the chance to barter to our hearts desire!
-After some tea in the square, we went back to the hotel for a farewell dinner by the pool.
+From there we all went to the alleyway maze of souvenir shops known as “The Souk” of Cairo.
+There, we could barter to our hearts desire!
+After tea in the square, we went back to the hotel for a farewell dinner by the pool.
 We said goodbye to the group members who had only signed on for the Egypt vacation portion, and met our new guide Ramy who would lead us on the Jordan extension of the trip!

 No Comments